 Written answers to 1 February 2018 questions

 Written answers to 28 March 2018 meeting questions

+Brussels mtg follow-up questions

+Written answers to compliance questions

+Written answers to data accuracy questions

 The subgroup met with the Compliance team, Jamie Hedlund, Maguy Serad, Roger Lim and Andrea, twice each time providing a list of questions drafted by the subgroup prior to the meeting.
 The responses are provided above.

+In addition, the subgroup considered the Accuracy Subgroup's findings with respect to compliance issues raised.
+Refer to the Accuracy Subgroup's report for a list of sources related to the Accuracy Reporting System (ARS).

 Finally, the subgroup applied the RDS-WHOIS2 review team's agreed framework to measure and assess the effectiveness of recommendations,